 Who would have thought Croatian Wines would totally win us over and leave us wanting more!

-Could it have been the expertise of Anna Bitanga Jukic, who holds a Level 3 Diploma as an International Sommelier and co-founder of Insider Holidays who hosted us on their Half Day Wine Lover’s Tour of Peljesac Peninsula?
+Could it have been the expertise of Anna Bitanga Jukic, who holds a Level 3 Diploma as an International Sommelier and co-founder of Insider Holidays who hosted us on their Half-Day Wine Lover’s Tour of Peljesac Peninsula from Dubrovnik Croatia?

 Could it have been stopping on the slopes of Dingac and tasting the blue grapes of Plavac Mali right off the vine?

-Or could it have been sampling local food and enjoying the wines of Denis and Mia from Vinarija Kriz?
+Or could it have been sampling local Croatian food and enjoying the Croatian wines of Denis and Mia from Vinarija Kriz?

 It was all of the above and more.

-Coming from Australia, we are biased, we believe our wines to be superior and we will even acknowledge our neighbour across the water, New Zealand, who have superior wines that equal ours.
+Coming from Australia, we are biased, we believe our Australian wines to be superior and we will even acknowledge our neighbour across the water, New Zealand, who have superior wines that equal ours.
 We knew nothing about Croatian wines and had never seen a bottle for sale anywhere outside Croatia.
 We needed to know more.
-Our research on Dubrovnik wine tours led us to contact Bozidar and Ana Bitanga Jukic, husband and wife team, from Insider Holidays.
+Our research on Dubrovnik and Croatia wine tours led us to contact Bozidar Jukic and Ana Bitanga, from Insider Holidays.

 As we travelled to the first winery on our visit Ana helped us to understand the wine industry of Croatia.